COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Apr" >}}

+- Congratulations to Mingyu, Shasha, and Yuxuan whose paper on "Conversational Exploration of Literature Landscape with LitChat" has been accepted to IJCAI 2025 Demo track.
+We will push forward this in the next couple of months to further consolidate the results and impacts.
+Congratulations once again, well done! <i class='fa fa-calendar' style='font-size:19px'></i> Apr 29

 - Congratulations to Shengbo whose recent paper on “Optimal Parameter Adaptation for Safety-Critical Control via Safe Barrier Bayesian Optimization” has been accepted to IEEE Transactions on Control Systems Technology.
 In this paper, Shengbo developed a new theoretical framework for safety-critical control and connect that within Bayesian optimization.
 Very nice piece of work and it should be insightful for many follow-up works.
 Congratulations once again and very well done. <i class='fa fa-calendar' style='font-size:19px'></i> Apr 11

 - Congratulations to Tianmeng who has been awarded the EPSRC DLA PhD studentship.
 This is a highly competitive scheme where only 15 studentships will be awarded and the amount of international students is limited to at most 30% (i.e., only international 4 studentship will be awarded across the entire university).
 We are very welcoming Tianmeng to land in Exeter this fall! <i class='fa fa-calendar' style='font-size:19px'></i> Apr 9